Rey79-coder/run-buddy/Develop/README.md

-# RUN BUDDY - Challenge 2
+# RUN BUDDY - Challenge 2 - Redesign

 Create a new feature branch. ✅